 3) Remove and destroy (I would burn it) any bedding or trash exposed to the virus.

 4) Add a fresh layer of topsoil or sand to the area.
-Be sure it’s at least 2 inches deep for best coverage.
+Be sure it’s at least 2 inches deep for the best coverage.
 If you are adding it to an existing lawn or some area you don’t want the grass smothered, add the layers ½ inch at a time.

-The answer to this question depends on a couple of things like how healthy your dog is, his diet because this directly affects the immune system, and the severity of the infection.
+The answer to this question depends on a couple of things like how healthy your dog is.
+Your dog’s diet directly affects the immune system and the severity of the infection.
 A week to 10 days is normal for the symptoms.

-Like we already talked about, the parvovirus has an incubation period of three to ten days so you may not see any symptoms when your dog is first exposed.
+- Like we already talked about, the parvovirus has an incubation period of three to ten days so you may not see any symptoms when your dog is first exposed.

 - The first symptom you may see is lethargy.
-Your active dog may only lay around and sleep, it may barely be able to lift its head.
+Your active dog may only lay around and sleep.
+It may barely be able to lift its head.

-Treatment Options and Tips For Parvo
+Treatment Options and Tips

 At the vet, your dog may or may not receive antibiotics since they aren’t proven to help in any definitive way.
 He will receive injections to help with pain relief, nausea, vomiting, and diarrhea.

 All of these choices are based on your beliefs, money situation, and farming practices.
 No one can make the decision for you or judge you in your decision.
 No one else is in your shoes or knows your situation.

 We don’t usually use veterinary or even physician care.
 This is a decision we have made for our lives and the lives of those entrusted to us.
 Can I say that if my Roxie came down with parvo I wouldn’t take her to the vet?
 I don’t know, I’m not in the situation.
 Often, we don’t know what we would do until we have to do it.